reik2k/kafka-definitive-guide/chapters/08-exactly-once-semantics.md

 We discussed in depth specific scenarios and use cases to show the expected behavior, and even looked at some of the implementation details.
 Those details are important when troubleshooting applications or when using transactional APIs directly.

 By understanding what Kafka's exactly-once semantics guarantee in which use case, we can design applications that will use exactly-once when necessary.
 Application behavior should not be surprising, and the information in this chapter will help us avoid surprises.

----

-**Note**: This chapter file is being updated with the complete content from the O'Reilly book.
-Additional sections on transactions implementation details, performance, and use cases are being added.